 - starting day care/kindergarten/school – especially if toilets lack privacy

-Investigations such as abdominal X-rays and blood tests are only indicated for children with identified red flags on specialist advice.
+Investigations such as abdominal X-rays and blood tests are only indicated for children with suspected underlying pathology on specialist advice.

-Refer to flowchart for a summary of the recommended emergency management of a constipated child.
+Refer to flowchart for a summary of the recommended emergency management and medications for a constipated child.

 Children with suspected underlying pathology will be managed by specialist services.

-Polyethylene glycol (PEG 3350) has been shown to be the safest, most effective and most palatable product.
-Evidence supports the use of polyethylene glycol (PEG 3350) over traditional laxatives such as lactulose and milk of magnesia.
-Osmolax is the current preferred product for infants, toddlers and older children as it is flavourless and readily available.
-3, 4 Movicol products contain electrolytes, potentially making their use safer in very young infants and those predisposed to electrolyte imbalance but it has a salty taste which is more difficult to conceal.
-Most children prefer, and can safely be given Osmolax.
+Polyethylene glycol (PEG 3350) is the preferred laxative.
+It has been shown to be the safest, most effective and most palatable laxative when compared to traditional laxatives such as lactulose and milk of magnesia.
+Osmolax is the preferred product for infants, toddlers and older children as it is flavourless and readily available.3,4 Movicol products contain electrolytes, potentially making their use safer in very young infants and those predisposed to electrolyte imbalance but it has a salty taste which is more difficult to conceal.

 ||PEG 3350 Content